Make a Plan

 - Sign up for CodeRED

-- Sign up for the Special Needs Registry
+- Sign up for the Disaster Medical Support Registry

 - Be ready to explain to first responders your need to evacuate and what your special needs are.